2muchcoffeecom/ngx-restangular/README.md

 #### addErrorInterceptor
 The errorInterceptor is called whenever there's an error.
 It's a function that receives the response, subject and the Restangular-response handler as parameters.

-The errorInterceptor function, whenever it returns `false`, prevents the promise linked to a Restangular request to be executed.
-All other return values (besides `false`) are ignored and the promise follows the usual path, eventually reaching the success or error hooks.

-The feature to prevent the promise to complete is useful whenever you need to intercept each Restangular error response for every request in your Angular2 application in a single place, increasing debugging capabilities and hooking security features in a single place.

 ````javascript
 // AppModule is the main entry point into Angular2 bootstraping process